How Far Back Does First Advantage Background Check Go? (3 Years More)

 There are currently only a handful of seven-year states: California, Kansas, Maryland, Massachusetts, Montana, New Mexico, New York, New Hampshire, Texas, and Washington.
 In some of these states, there are exceptions to the rule as well.

-For example in Texas employers in certain industries are allowed to check back until the 18th birthday for criminal records on prospective employees, and many other states allow employers to look back 10 years instead of seven if the position has an annual salary above $75,000.3 These are commonly referred to as 10-year background check states.
+For example in Texas employers in certain industries are allowed to check back until the 18th birthday for criminal records on prospective employees, and many other states allow employers to look back 10 years instead of seven if the position has an annual salary above $75,000.3 These are commonly referred to as 10-year background check.

 With all that being said, when it comes to First Advantage background checks, the check will involve the last 7 years of criminal history at a minimum.
 In states that do not follow the seven-year rule, how far back the check goes will depend on where the individual has lived in the last 7 years.